This article is going to dive into how to make more money as a nurse.

 8. Networking

-This is an often overlooked part of making more money but I think you can argue its one of the most important.
+This is often an overlooked aspect of making more money, but it can be argued that it is one of the most important.

-Or they had a friend who knew who the hiring manager was and their friend was able to give an account of their character and their ability to do the job.
+Or they had a friend who knew the hiring manager and was able to vouch for their character and ability to do the job.

 How do start networking?